NEVER Openweight Championship

 The NEVER Openweight Championship (NEVER無差別級王座, NEVER musabetsu-kyū ōza) is a professional wrestling championship owned by the New Japan Pro-Wrestling (NJPW) promotion.
 NEVER is an acronym of the terms "New Blood", "Evolution", "Valiantly", "Eternal", and "Radical" and was an NJPW-promoted series of events, which featured younger up-and-coming talent and outside wrestlers not signed to the promotion.
 The project was officially announced on July 12, 2010, and held its first event on August 24, 2010.
 On October 5, 2012, NJPW announced that NEVER was going to get its own championship, the NEVER Openweight Championship.
-The current champion is Evil, who is in his fourth reign.
+Aaron Wolf is the current champion in his second reign.
+He won the title by defeating Ren Narita at Dominion 6.14 in Osaka-jo Hall in Osaka, Japan, on June 14, 2026.

 The title was originally scheduled to be defended exclusively at NEVER events, but this plan was quickly changed and since its foundation, the title has been defended on the undercards of NJPW events.
 The original concept of having younger workers wrestle for the title has also not been realized with the first seven holders of the title having been in their thirties or forties.
 Instead, through the likes of Katsuyori Shibata, Togi Makabe, and Tomohiro Ishii, the NEVER Openweight Championship became known for its "gritty" title matches and "hard hitting" style.
 Though named an "openweight" championship, NJPW has also categorized the title as a heavyweight title.
 The title forms what has unofficially been called the "New Japan Triple Crown" (新日本トリプルクラウン, Shin Nihon Toripuru Kuraun) along with the IWGP Heavyweight Championship and the IWGP Intercontinental Championship.
 The title's openweight nature means that both heavyweight and junior heavyweight wrestlers are eligible to challenge for it.